-24 "[New Governance] rejects an image of law that is state-centered, unified, and hierarchical, underpinned by 'the rule of law' that protects individual rights, strictly separates political and legal powers and enforces a chain of governmental command through formal court-centered processes.
-It promotes instead an image of law that is decentered, fragmented, and heterarchical... "(Wilkinson 2010: 673-674).
+39. &quot;[New Governance] rejects an image of law that is state-centered, unified, and hierarchical, underpinned by 'the rule of law' that protects individual rights, strictly separates political and legal powers and enforces a chain of governmental command through formal court-centered processes.
+It promotes instead an image of law that is decentered, fragmented, and heterarchical ..."
+(Wilkinson [2010, pp. 673-674]).

-As De Burca and Scott point out, there is considerable division of scholarly opinion about the impact of new governance on traditional legal institutions, and about the normative desirability of new governance tools.
-Some view new governance as taking power and capacity away from legal institutions (De Burca & Scott 2006: 5), while for others "Law and new governance are posited as mutually interdependent and mutually sustaining.
-They potentially play off one another's strengths and mitigate one other's [sic] weaknesses" (De Burca & Scott 2006: 6).
+As pointed out by de Búrca and Scott (2006, p.
+5), there is considerable division of scholarly opinion about the impact of NG on traditional legal institutions, and about the normative desirability of NG tools.
+Some view NG as taking power and capacity away from legal institutions (de Búrca and Scott [2006, p.
+5]), while for others "Law and new governance are posited as mutually interdependent and mutually sustaining.
+They potentially play off one another's strengths and mitigate one other's [sic] weaknesses" (de Búrca and Scott [2006, p.
+6]).

-25 "Regulation by information refers to an array of experiments with disclosure, rating/ranking systems, and certification or labeling initiatives.
-Such schemes rely on the release and dissemination of information to discipline firms and stimulate enforcement by consumers, investors, or advocacy organizations" (Schneiberg & Bartley 2008: 43).
+40. &quot;Regulation by information refers to an array of experiments with disclosure, rating/ranking systems, and certification or labeling initiatives.
+Such schemes rely on the release and dissemination of information to discipline firms and stimulate enforcement by consumers, investors, or advocacy organizations" (Schneiberg and Bartley [2008, p.
+43]).